-Turku, Finland UX Designer at Taiste.com Joined about 7 years ago
+Turku, Finland UX Designer at Taiste.com Joined over 8 years ago

 I wrote my recent talk at an AI event in to a blog post.
 What are your views on how AI is going to change the way you work?
 Tools, methods, workflows..
 I'm curious to hear what people here predict is going to happen in the near future to our industry.

 The topic is super broad, and I only touched the surface with the post, but maybe it raises some thoughts already?

 I started 15 years ago doing designs and a little bit of html/css.
 Coding was a necessary evil for me at that time, to be able to do the creative things I wanted in the web (html, js, css, actionscript for Flash), but it always felt tedious.

 I used my thin coding skills throughout the start of my career, but avoided coding whenever possible.

 Around the time iPhones and responsive web came, something clicked.
 I understood how much faster it was for me to design certain thing straight up with code, than to draw it.
 That was about 6-7 years ago and now I find developing stuff incredibly rewarding.
 It’s a huge asset when concepting solutions, communicating with developers and overall thinking about products and services.

 Understanding different technologies, how they work and how they relate to each other is super helpful, even if I’m not personally developing any back-end solutions.
 Every new development related thing I learn, connects more dots for me and makes it easier to learn more.

 It can be a frustrating road to take, but I at least found the rewards after the journey.